cklogasia/barkus/README.md

   - `ignore`: Skip pages without barcodes
   - `separate`: Create a separate PDF for pages without barcodes
   - `keep_with_previous`: Include pages with the previous barcode group
+  - `sequential`: Include pages with no barcode with the last detected barcode until a new barcode is found
 - `--quiet`, `-q`: Suppress progress output
 - `--log-file`: Path to log file (default: no log file)
 - `--debug`: Enable debug logging (more verbose)